natrimmer/claude_commit/README.md

 # Claude Commit

-A simple CLI tool that uses the Claude API to generate Git commit messages from staged changes, following best practices.
+A simple CLI tool that uses the Claude API to generate Git commit messages from staged changes, following conventional commit best practices.

 ## Installation